CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 image

-This will create a smooth cut into two peices.
+This will create a smooth cut into two pieces.

-If you want to instead have a more secure way of joining these peices after you cut, press the *Add Connectors* button
+If you want to instead have a more secure way of joining these pieces after you cut, press the *Add Connectors* button

 image

 From there it will hide one of the two halves, and allow you to place connectors.
 You will see 3 options for the type of connector, *Plug*, *Dowel*, and *Snap*.

 Plug creates a small protrusion from one side, and a matching hole in the other.
-You can select whther you would like a *prisim* or *frustum* shape:
+You can select whether you would like a *prism* or *frustum* shape:

 images